News

 Figure 2.

-Top 10 occupations by unique job postings in eastern Idaho, September 2024Postings
+Top industries by job unique postings in eastern Idaho, February 2025Postings

 Source: Conference Board data via Lightcast